robertoloja/mandarin-app/README.md

 `docker-compose exec web python manage.py test`

 ### VSCode/Cursor
 In VSCode/Cursor, open the user settings: press `ctrl+p` (`command+p` in MacOS) and type "open user settings (JSON)".
-At the bottom of this JSON file, add the following lines:
+At the bottom of this JSON file (but before the closing curly brace), add the following lines:

 ```json
 "python.experiments.optInto": ["pythonTestAdapter"],